aspida/pathpida/README.md

 - **Type safety**.
 Automatically generate type definition files for manipulating internal links in Next.js/Nuxt.js.
 - **Zero configuration**.
 No configuration required can be used immediately after installation.
 - **Zero runtime**.
 Lightweight because runtime code is not included in the bundle.
+- **Support for static files**.
+Static files in public/ are also supported, so static assets can be safely referenced.

 ## Table of Contents